Schools & Divisions

-Students holding undergraduate social work degrees may be eligible for this program, which begins during the second summer session (first week of July).
+Advanced Standing Program Students holding undergraduate social work degrees may be eligible for this program, which begins during the Fall semester.
 The following are specific requirements for consideration for admission to the advanced standing program:

 - Graduation within five years from a baccalaureate social work program accredited (or admitted to candidacy for accreditation) by the Council on Social Work Education.

 - Successful completion of a statistics course.

 - A cumulative grade point average of at least 3.0 on a 4.0 scale.